-We should note also that in their analysis, Lutz et al did not actually perform the MR Steiger directionality test, which would contrast the total instrument-exposure R2 against the total instrument-outcome R2 value to determine the causal direction between the traits.
-Rather, they present MR Steiger results separately for each instrument.
-We have previously described this approach as ‘Steiger filtering’5.
-It is designed to be used in the case of many independent instruments being available for an MR analysis, to detect whether any may be invalid due to primarily associating with the outcome in a bi-directional relationship6, horizontal pleiotropy or confounding pleiotropy.
-The list of caveats of winner’s curse, measurement error and unmeasured confounding apply to Steiger filtering as much as they do to the MR Steiger directionality test, and to which we would now also add issues that might arise due to sample selection and conditioning.
+We should note also that in their analysis, Lutz et al state that they performed the MR Steiger directionality test for the exposure on the outcome, which would contrast the total instrument-exposure R2 against the total instrument-outcome R2 value to determine the causal direction between the traits.
+Rather, they have multiple instruments for the exposure and present MR Steiger results separately for each instrument.
+We have previously described the per-instrument approach as ‘Steiger filtering’5.
+It is designed to be used in the case of many independent instruments being available for an MR analysis, to detect whether any may be invalid due to primarily associating with the outcome in a reverse-directional relationship6, horizontal pleiotropy or confounding pleiotropy.
+However, the per-instrument Steiger filtering is not sensitive to pleiotropy as implicated by Lutz et al, rather, it is a test of pleiotropy.
+The list of caveats of winner’s curse, measurement error and unmeasured confounding apply to Steiger filtering as much as they do to the MR Steiger directionality test.
 Nevertheless we performed Steiger filtering in the smoking cessation - FEV1 analysis using the publicly available data which has not been selected for COPD, and using the same instruments as those selected by Lutz et al. We show that none of these instruments are flagged as reverse causal, which is in contradiction to their results (Table 1).

+On a separate note, Lutz et al mention that unmeasured confounding does not invalidate the MR Steiger test.
+We must point out that unmeasured confounding does remain an issue in some circumstances.
+The MR Steiger test is based on the comparison of R2 values, in which causal direction is inferred by determining whether the instrument-exposure R2 is larger than the instrument-outcome R2.
+When the net confounding effects influencing the exposure and outcome in opposite directions and the causal effect is substantively large then it is possible that the instrument-outcome R2 value can exceed the instrument-exposure R2 value even when the true causal direction is from exposure to outcome.
+Theory and simulations in the original paper illustrate this problem.
+Lutz et al made the mistake of only simulating data where the directions of confounding and causal effect are all concordant – in which case, the MR Steiger test will identify the correct causal direction irrespective of the size of the confounding, as we stated in our original paper.

 Acknowledgements